berthemoose/berthemoose/README.md

 ## Hi there 👋

-My name is Bartosz and I'm currently a Computer Science student at the University of Gdańsk.
+My name is Bartosz and I'm a Computer Science student at the University of Gdańsk.
 I also build web apps for commercial clients as a freelancer, currently open to collaborate on the next project.

 In 2023 I graduated with a BA in Music Production from the British and Irish Institute of Modern Music.
 In my hitherto music works I've been largely inspired by artists like Brian Eno, Holly Herndon, and the Beatles.